Iran fuel price hikes will be big test for Rouhani

 Implementing the hikes would be easier if sanctions were being eased as part of a nuclear agreement, which would trigger fresh private sector investment in the country.

-Some reports suggest the government may initially choose to soften the impact on the poor by keeping the smart cards which allow lower-income Iranians to buy a ration of 60 liters of subsidized gasoline each month at just $0.16 per liter.
+Some reports suggest the government may initially choose to soften the impact on the poor by keeping the smart cards which allow lower-income Iranians to buy a ration of 60 litres of subsidised gasoline each month at just $0.16 per litre.

 Some believe Rouhani's subsidy reforms have already begun by stealth; prices of electricity and other utilities have risen in some areas over recent months.